farhansharif75/ML_Metabolomics/ML_Master/README.md

 - Config 2 -> 0: Normal, 1: CIN1 + CIN2 + CGIN + HPV
 - Config 3 -> Normal + HPV, 1: CIN1, 2: CIN" + CGIN
 - Config 4 -> One vs Rest (OVR) for all classes

+Here, model training, cross-validation results, and optimisation for all different configs are included.